Narinder Singh Kapany: Career

 As an entrepreneur and business executive, Kapany specialized in the processes of innovation and the management of technology and technology transfer.
-In 1960, he founded Optics Technology Inc. and was chairman of the board, President, and Director of Research for twelve years.
+In 1960, he founded Optics Technology Inc. and was chairman of the board, president, and director of research for twelve years.
 In 1967 the company went public with numerous corporate acquisitions and joint-ventures in the United States and abroad.
 In 1973, Kapany founded Kaptron Inc. and was president and CEO until 1990 when he sold the company to AMP Incorporated.
-For the next nine years, Kapany was an AMP Fellow, heading the Entrepreneur & Technical Expert Program and serving as Chief Technologist for Global Communications Business.
+For the next nine years, Kapany was an AMP Fellow, heading the Entrepreneur & Technical Expert Program and serving as chief technologist for global communications business.
 He founded K2 Optronics.
 He also served on the boards of various companies.
 He was a member of the Young Presidents Organization and later a member of the World Presidents Organization.

 As an academic, Kapany taught and supervised research activity of postgraduate students.
-He was a Regents Professor at the University of California, Berkeley (UCB) and at the University of California, Santa Cruz.
-He founded the Center for Innovation and Entrepreneurial Development (CIED) at UCSC and served as Director for seven years.
-At Stanford University, he was a Visiting Scholar in the Physics Department and Consulting Professor in the Department of Electrical Engineering.
+He was a professor at the University of California, Berkeley and at the University of California, Santa Cruz.
+He founded the Center for Innovation and Entrepreneurial Development (CIED) at UCSC and served as director for seven years.
+At Stanford University, he was a visiting scholar in the Physics Department and consulting professor in the Department of Electrical Engineering.

 As an author and lecturer, Kapany published over 100 scientific papers and four books on opto-electronics and entrepreneurship.
-He lectured to various national and international scientific societies.